-The Affordable Care Act (ACA) provides families with refundable tax credits to purchase health insurance through both state and federal exchanges—an arrangement confirmed by the Supreme Court.
+The Affordable Care Act (ACA) provides families with refundable tax credits to purchase health insurance through both state and federal Marketplaces.
 Tax filers can claim premium credits if they (1) have incomes between 100 and 400 percent of the federal poverty level (FPL), (2) are ineligible for adequate and affordable health insurance from other sources, and (3) are legal residents of the United States.
-Tax filers with incomes between 100 and 138 percent of the FPL are generally ineligible for premium credits if they reside in states that take advantage of the ACA’s expansion of Medicaid eligibility.
+Tax filers with incomes between 100 and 138 percent of the FPL are generally ineligible for premium credits if they reside in states that take advantage of the ACA’s Medicaid-eligibility expansion.

-Premium credits effectively cap family contributions as a share of income for those purchasing mid-range “benchmark” plans.
-In 2017, maximum family contributions ranged from a low of 2.04 percent of income for families at the poverty threshold to 9.69 percent for families between 300 and 400 percent of FPL (table 1).
+Premium credits effectively cap family contributions as a share of income for those purchasing midrange “benchmark” plans.
+In 2018, maximum family contributions ranged from 2.01 percent of income for families at the poverty threshold to 9.56 percent for families between 300 and 400 percent of FPL (table 1).
 Premium credits equal the difference between gross premiums and maximum family contributions.

 Premium credits are based on a household’s income in the tax year premiums are paid.
 Yet the credits are calculated the following year, when households file their income tax returns.
-However, most participating households receive their tax credits in advance as a reduction in the insurance premium they would otherwise pay.
-This reduced premium is based on estimated income, generally from the last tax return filed before enrollment in health insurance.
-If actual income in the year of enrollment is less than estimated income, families will qualify for larger credits.
-If actual income is greater than estimated income, families will be required to repay part or all of the advance credit.
+However, the Treasury usually sends advance payment of premium credits directly to the insurance company, and the household pays a reduced premium.
+The advance payment of credits is based on estimated income, generally from the last tax return filed before enrollment in health insurance.
+If actual income in the year of enrollment is less than estimated income, families qualify for additional credit amounts when filing their returns.
+If actual income is greater than estimated income, families must repay part or all of the advance credit.

 Fortunately for most households with large income increases, the maximum reconciliation payment is limited.
-In tax year 2016, the maximum payment ranged from $600 for married couples with incomes below 200 percent of FPL to $2,550 for couples with incomes of at least 300 but less than 400 percent of FPL (see table 2).
+In tax year 2017, the maximum payment ranged from $600 for married couples with incomes below 200 percent of FPL to $2,550 for couples with incomes of at least 300 but less than 400 percent of FPL (table 2).
 Families whose income equals 400 percent or more of FPL have no limit on reconciliation payments.